RationAI/xopat/plugins/README.md

     - if a plugin is loaded, you will find the plugin instance under `PLUGIN.each["pluginId"].instance`
     - there are all variables from plugin's `include.json` file
     - `loaded` and `permaLoaded` properties that indicate whether the plugin was loaded without or with `GET` respectively
+- `setDirty()` that makes the application to prevent from accidental closing, unless it ahs been exported

 #### `registerPlugin(PluginRootClass)`
 This function will register the plugin and initialize it.
 It will make sure that